Aarhus University Seal

 Carsten Suhr Jacobsen , Head of Department, Professor , Department of Environmental Science

-Anders Johansen , Senior Researcher - Head of section , Department of Environmental Science - Environmental Microbiology
+Anders Johansen , Senior Researcher, Head of Section , Department of Environmental Science - Environmental Microbiology

 Anne Winding , Professor , Department of Environmental Science - Environmental Microbiology